A Variational Inequality Approach to Bayesian Regression Games

 We introduce the class of convex Markov games that allow general convex preferences over occupancy measures.

-Despite infinite time horizon and strictly higher generality than Markov games, pure strategy Nash equilibria exist under strict convexity.
+Despite infinite time horizon and strictly higher generality than Markov games, pure strategy Nash equilibria exist.

-Our experiments imitate human choices in ultimatum games, reveal novel solutions to the repeated prisoner's dilemma, and find fair solutions in a repeated asymmetric coordination game.
+Our experiments reveal novel solutions to classic repeated normal-form games, find fair solutions in a repeated asymmetric coordination game, and prioritize safe long-term behavior in a robot warehouse environment.

 We study offline multi-agent reinforcement learning (RL) in Markov games.